Skip to article frontmatterSkip to article content

 from dapi import DSClient

-If no credentials are found, dapi will prompt you:
+If no credentials are found, dapi prompts for them:

 # Enter DesignSafe Username: your_username